walteral/lab05/README.md

 ```
+For this exercise we will be looking to display four major items: 1) a bar chart showing the magnitude of each earthquake, 2) a bar chart showing the depth of each earthquake, 3) an area chart showing the number of earthquakes a specific datas and 4) a map where each earthquake happened.

 Next add the correct elements that you will be updating to the body of the html file.
 In this example we will be creating a text narrative that will display the number of recorded events in a <p>, a earthquake magnitude chart that will be contained in a <div>, a earthquake depth chart that will be contained in another <div> chart, a area chart displaying the nubmer of earthquakes by day in a <div> and finally a map element.